nopnop2002/esp-idf-ftpServer/README.md

 You can select any one using menuconfig.
 - FAT file system on FLASH
 - FAT file system on SPI peripheral SDCARD
-- FAT file system on SDMMC peripheral SDCARD
+- FAT file system on SDMMC peripheral SDCARD(Valid only for ESP32/ESP32S3)

 Besides this, the ESP32 supports the SPIFFS filesystem, but I don't use it because it can't handle directories.